ovh/docs/pages/cloud/private-cloud/vsphere_unattended_centos_install/guide.en-gb.md

 > [!primary]
 >
-> The resources used to automate this guide are available [here](https://github.com/ovh/docs/tree/master/pages/cloud/private-cloud/openshift_unattended_centos_install/scripts/) folder.
+> The resources used to automate this guide are available here: https://github.com/ovh/docs/tree/master/pages/cloud/private-cloud/vsphere_unattended_centos_install/scripts/.
 >

 From your terminal, install `ansible` and `govc`.